oxlip-lang/oxlip-doc/src/doc/overview.md

 - declarations (`let`)
 - resources (`res`)

-Statements only appear in the top-level scope of a program.
+Statements only appear in the top-level scope of a program and end with a `;`.

 ### Modules
 Modules are imported with the `use` keyword.